 This is another classic speaking activity that you may want to try out in your classes.
 It’s heavy on the listening, and then students can respond with either speaking or writing.

-The way it works is that you find a story in your textbook for example, or you can easily write your own.
+The way it works is that you find a story in your textbook for example, or you can easily write your own papers from scratch.
 Read the story at a mostly normal pace, and then students have to work together in a group to recreate it to the best of their ability.
 They will not be able to do this perfectly, but the key is to get the gist of it, or the main ideas.

 Then, read it again and students have another try.
 Finally, you can hear what some of the groups have created, and then compare your version with theirs.

-Find out more here: Dictogloss for TEFL Classes.
+Find out more here about TEFL conversation activities: Dictogloss for TEFL Classes.

 #16: What about ESL News Articles?